 Most of these divorce and post-divorce disputes settle out of court.
 Mediation reduces costs and gives the litigants more control over the outcome.

 Contact a Dedicated Lawyer

 Permanent and cost-effective solutions are usually available in even the most intricate family law disputes.
-For a free consultation with an experienced family law attorney in Arlington Heights, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Arlington Heights, contact the Delaney Heckman We routinely handle matters in Cook County and nearby jurisdictions.